 While the 5D Mark II to Mark III wasn't all that big of change, the Mark IV added some significant changes to remain relevant as Canon's market share dwindles due to mirrorless competition.
 This new iteration offers a 30.4MP Full-Frame CMOS sensor and DIGIC 6+ processor providing Cinema 4K video up to 30 fps and 1080P FHD video up to 60fps.

-The newest mirrorless model from Sony and successor to the a7RII which was previously listed in this article.
+The newest mirrorless model to the Sony Alpha line and successor to the a7RII which was previously listed in this article.
 This third generation model offers stellar improvements over the previous generation for both photography and video shooters.

 Focusing on the video side, the sensor remains the same although you get an updated Bionz X processor that is capable of writing data almost 2 times faster than the previous model.
 There 425 contrast detection AF points on the Mark III compared to the II meaning this will focus faster and more accurately.